-EMT AEMT EMT-I Paramedic ----- ------ ------- -----------
+EMT A ЕМТ ЕМТ -l Paramedic ------- --------- --------------

-- A. MANDATORY: to rule out esophageal intubation and confirm endotracheal tube position in all intubated patients. - B. To identify late endotracheal tube dislodgement - C. To monitor ventilation and perfusion in any ill or injured patient
+- A. MANDATORY: To evaluate and confirm placement of ANY advanced airway, and particularly to exclude esophageal intubation in all intubated patients. - B. To identify late endotracheal tube or advanced airway dislodgement - C. To monitor ventilation and perfusion in any ill or injured patient - D. After sedation of the agitated/combative patient - E. Consider monitoring when patient receives respiratory depressants, like opioids or sedating medications